-The numerators in the PVM-modified expression for NPV include both the expected cash flows from the project that will accrue to the instant corporation (the C_t 's) as well as the "spillover" expected cash flows for other securities resulting from externalities (the E_t 's), which might be on net positive or negative in any given period.
+The numerators in the PVM-modified expression for NPV include both the expected cash flows from the project that will accrue to the instant corporation (the $C_t$ 's) as well as the "spillover" expected cash flows for other securities resulting from externalities (the $E_t$ 's), which might be on net positive or negative in any given period.
 For most corporate decisions, the bulk of the cash flows at the market portfolio level in fact accrue to the securities issued by the corporation making the decision.
-The question we grapple with in this Subpart is the extent to which consideration of the additional cash flows to other portfolio securities that the PVM approach requires, assuming no agency costs or information problems, will motivate CSR beyond that justified based on pure long-term shareholder value.
-We reach an even more negative conclusion than the one we reached in evaluating the SSP objective function: the portfolio value objective will not only produce little additional motivation for CSR, it will also provide new motivations for socially destructive corporate conduct.
+The question we grapple with in this subpart is the extent to which consideration of the additional cash flows to other portfolio securities that the PVM approach requires, assuming no agency costs or information problems, will motivate CSR beyond that justified based on pure long-term shareholder value.
+We reach an even more negative function: the portfolio value objective will not only produce little additional motivation for CSR, it will also provide new motivations for socially destructive corporate conduct.